FPGA Vs ASIC: Differences Between Them And Which One To Use?

 What is ASIC?

 ASIC stands for Application Specific Integrated Circuit.
 As the name implies, ASICs are application specific.
 They are designed for one sole purpose and they function the same their whole operating life.
 For example, the CPU inside your phone is an ASIC.
 It is meant to function as a CPU for its whole life.
 Its logic function cannot be changed to anything else because its digital circuitry is made up of permanently connected gates and flip-flops in silicon.
-The logic function of ASIC is specified in a similar way as in case of FPGAs, using hardware description languages such as Verilog or VHDL.
+The logic function of ASIC is specified in a similar way as in the case of FPGAs, using hardware description languages such as Verilog or VHDL.
 The difference in case of ASIC is that the resultant circuit is permanently drawn into silicon whereas in FPGAs the circuit is made by connecting a number of configurable blocks.
 For a comparison, think of creating a castle using Lego blocks versus creating a castle using concrete.
 The former is analogous to FPGAs, whereas the latter is analogous to ASICs.
 You can reuse Lego blocks to create a different design, but the concrete castle is permanent.

 FPGA vs ASIC comparison summary